Feelings on the semi-formal dress code vary significantly from person to person.

 Pocket squares aren’t commonly used these days, so you are sure to stand out when you show off your sophistication when you add one.
 It can be a playful use of color, made even more playful, depending on how it is folded.

 Your belt should be simple and of good quality.
-If it is well-made, you will be able to wear it for many years and with many different outfits.
+If it is well-made, you will wear it for many years and with many different outfits.
 Remember to match it with your shoes.
 Be sure the metal on the buckle matches other metals in your outfit, such as cufflinks.

 Best Attire for Different Semi-Formal Occasions